Neon Fox Neon Fox

 Wrapi:

-- Data deleted or anonymized within 90 days after account deletion, except where required by law
+• Account Data: Deleted or anonymized within 1 year after account deletion, except where required by law

 When you delete your account or request deletion of your data: